SH4KUR/TourOfHeroes-AngularExample/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

+This is my first project in which i used the Angular Framework.
+The project was developed following the example of the [official tutorial on angular.io](https://angular.io/tutorial).
+Several changes have been made to this project for better understanding Angular.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.